curl/everything-curl/curl-started.md

 name once again was misleading, a second name change was made and on March 20, 1998 curl 4 was released.
 (The version numbering from the previous names was kept.)

+We count March 20 1998 to be curl's birth day.